 It is, unfortunately, a rather slow, technically complex and quite expensive process, which can be resorted to in order to guarantee what we call stay period – nothing more than a period in which a company's creditors cannot file for bankruptcy.

-This period gives the company time to reorganize itself financially and operationally.
+This period allows the company to gain time to reorganize financially and operationally.

 6. Restructure your company in an innovative way